bachhm-dev/go-machine-learning/README.md

 ## Anomaly Detection
 Anomaly detection is a technique used to identify unusual or abnormal data points that deviate from the expected patterns.
 It is widely used in fraud detection, network security, and system monitoring.

-This README aims to provide a brief overview of these machine learning techniques and their applications.
-For more detailed information and implementation examples, please refer to the respective sections in the documentation.